m4ttsch/omscs-notes-notes/information-security/software-security.md

 - perform automatic bounds checking
 - perform automatic memory management

-Languages that have these features are referred to as “safe” languages and include languages like Java and C++.
+Languages that have these features are referred to as "safe" languages and include languages like Java and C++.

 ## Safe Languages
-If we choose a “safe” language, buffer overflows become impossible due to the checks the language performs at runtime.
+If we choose a "safe" language, buffer overflows become impossible due to the checks the language performs at runtime.

 For example, instead of having to perform bounds checking explicitly, programmers can rest assured knowing that the language runtime will perform the check for them.